michelesr/thesis/src/ccba.md

 - temporary files

 In particular, the `/var/lib/docker` directory can grow unexpectedly, completely filling the machine disk.
-In order the exhaustion of the disk space, a periodic cleaning of unused images, containers, and of the `/var/lib/docker/tmp` directory has to be performed.
+To avoid the exhaustion of the disk space, a periodic cleaning of unused images, containers, and of the `/var/lib/docker/tmp` directory has to be performed.